Log In now to add this Gigapan to a group gallery.

 In 1911, Cody became the seat of the new Park County, Wyoming, and the town continued to grow.
 Oil and gas were discovered nearby, timber products were developed, ranching and farming expanded, mining, and always there was the summer tourist and fall hunting seasons.

-Buffalo Bill died in 1917, and town residents created the Buffalo Bill Memorial Association, funding a small museum, which has grown over the years to become the Buffalo Bill Historical Center, with five world-class museums in a sprawling complex of buildings and landscaped grounds (www.bbhc.org ).
+Buffalo Bill died in 1917, and town residents created the Buffalo Bill Memorial Association, funding a small museum, which has grown over the years to become the Buffalo Bill Center Of The West, with five world-class museums in a sprawling complex of buildings and landscaped grounds (centerofthewest.org /).
 It has been referred to as "...the Smithsonian of the West."
 Cody also hosts the world-famous Cody Nite Rodeo, every night from June 1st through August 31st, and the Cody Stampede each July 1st through the 4th, the largest Fourth of July outdoor rodeo in the nation.

 In the above image, the streets run West to East and South to North.
 The Irma Hotel (www.irmahotel.com /), standing on the southwest corner of the intersection, is constructed of locally quarried brown sandstone, with accents of local red sandstone.
 All of the buildings on the other three corners were built using the same brown sandstone, as were several other major buildings in the downtown business district.
 A more modern brick addition was built on the western end of the Irma in the 1920s to accommodate the expanding tourist business that followed the opening of Yellowstone to cars in 1915.

 While Sheridan Avenue is the "main street" of Cody, 12th Street was very important in the early days of the town.
-It ran north from the Irma Hotel about three blocks to the hill leading own into the drainage cut by the Shoshone River, across a wood beam bridge and up the other side of the river gorge to the train depot and stock yards.
+It ran north from the Irma Hotel about three blocks to the hill leading down into the drainage cut by the Shoshone River, across a wood beam bridge and up the other side of the river gorge to the train depot and stock yards.
 The C.B.&Q. RR built a very fine hotel near the depot called The Burlington Inn.
 East of the Inn was the depot, then the stockyards and later a sawmill, oil refinery and a plant that manufactures sheet-rock wall board out of gypsum, which is mined nearby.